DFE-Digital/npq-registration/app/views/api/guidance/data_states.md

 ## Application data states

-This API uses a ‘state’ model to reflect the NPQ participant journey, meet contractual requirements for how providers should report participants’ training and how DfE will pay for this training.
+This API uses a `state` model to reflect the NPQ participant journey, meet contractual requirements for how providers should report participants’ training and how DfE will pay for this training.

-Application states are defined by the <code>status</code> attribute.
+Application states are defined by the `status` attribute.

 A application’s status value will determine whether a provider can: